Financial Statements Release

 Board of Directors

-Annual General Meeting will be held in Marina Congress Center on March 21, 2019.
+The Annual General Meeting will be held in Finlandia Hall on March 25, 2020.

-Kemira will arrange a press conference for analysts, investors, and media on Friday, February 8, 2019, starting at 10.30 am.
-(8.30 am.
-UK time) at Hotel Kämp, Kluuvikatu 2, 2nd floor, Helsinki.
+Kemira will arrange a press conference for analysts, investors, and media on Tuesday, February 11, 2020, starting at 1.30 pm.
+(11.30 am UK time) at Hotel Kämp, Kluuvikatu 2, 2nd floor, Helsinki.
 During the conference, Kemira’s President and CEO Jari Rosendal and CFO Petri Castrén will present the results.
-The press conference will be held in English and will be webcasted at www.kemira.com/investors.
-The presentation material and the webcast recording will be available on the above-mentioned company website.
+The press conference will be held in English and will be webcasted at www.kemira.com/company/investors.
+The presentation material and a recording of the webcast will be available on the above-mentioned company website.

 You can attend the Q&A session via a conference call.
 In order to participate in the conference, please call ten minutes before the conference begins: